exegesis-js/exegesis/docs/Options.md

 your controllers via `context.params.server`.

-If you specify the `ignoreServers` option, however, exegesis will ignore the servers section, an route purely based on your paths.
+If you specify the `ignoreServers` option, however, exegesis will ignore the servers section, and route purely based on your paths.

 ## autoHandleHttpErrors

-By default, ExegesisRunner will turn `exegesis.HttpError`s (such as errors generated from `context.makeError()`, `exegesis.ValidationError`s, or any error with a `.status` into JSON replies with appropriate error messages.
-If you want to handle these errors yourself, set this value to false, alternatively set the value to a `function(err, { req })` function that handles the error returning a `HttpResult` object.
+By default, ExegesisRunner will turn `exegesis.HttpError`s (such as errors generated from `context.makeError()`, `exegesis.ValidationError`s, or any error with a `.status`) into JSON replies with appropriate error messages.
+If you want to handle these errors yourself, set this value to false.
+Alternatively, you can set the value to a `function(err, { req })` function that handles the error returning a `HttpResult` object.
 See [customErrorHandler](../test/integration/customErrorHandler.ts) for an example.